dataguyanthony/azfn-blog2sftp/readme.md

 # Azure Function: ASCII SFTP Uploader

-This project is an Azure Function that listens for new files uploaded to an Azure Blob Storage container (`aspire-sftp/prod/inbound/EFT`).
+This project is an Azure Function that listens for new files uploaded to an Azure Blob Storage container (`STORAGE_ACCOUNT_PATH`).
 It processes the files by replacing non-ASCII characters with their ASCII equivalents and uploads the processed files to an SFTP server.

 ---